FLAVOR FARM

 Pestle my Pesto!

-The word pesto means "pounded" or "crushed" in Italian, called that because
+The word pesto means "pounded" or "crushed" in Italian, called that because the ingredients were pounded or crushed with a mortar and pestle. |

 When I first met my husband he called me his "Saucier" which in a French kitchen roughly means "one who makes sauce."
 I was deeply flattered by his complimentary pet name, one which represented a secret passion of mine.
 Needless to say we got married.
 But alas, there was one sauce I had not mastered and was ashamed to admit it.